Cosmetic breast surgery

 - You may also be given medicine to relax you and local anesthesia.
 You will be awake and will receive medicine to numb your breast area to block pain.

 There are many different ways to place breast implants:

-- The surgeon may make a cut around the edge of your areola, the darkened area around your nipple.
+- The surgeon may make a cut around the edge of your areola.
+This is the darkened area around your nipple.
 The implant is placed through this opening.
-You may have more problems with breastfeeding and loss of sensation around your nipple with this method.
+You may have more problems with breastfeeding and loss of sensation around the nipple with this method.

 Breast implants may be placed either directly behind the breast tissue (subglandular) or behind the outer layer of chest wall muscles (submuscular).
 The type of implant and implant surgery can affect:

 - How much pain you have after the procedure

 - The appearance of your breast

 - The risk of the implant breaking or leaking in the future